koczanm/tweetbrief/README.md

 2. The set of accounts being followed by the `TARGET_USERNAME` is read.

-3. For each of these followed account, the list of max.
+3. For each of these followed accounts, the list of max.
 3 "top" tweets are read from that account's feed.

 4. All these lists of the "top" tweets from all the followed accounts are combined into one single list.
 This combined  list is then sorted and trimmed so it fits on one page when tweets are printed (yes, that means lots of trimming!).